steveWang/writing/income-taxes.md

 <hr>

+[^backdoor]: Another notable income limit applies to direct Roth IRA
+    contributions, but that's more of a nuisance than anything, given the existence of the backdoor Roth strategy.

 [^bonus_withholding]: There is nothing in the tax code that explicitly
 	authorizes companies to withhold an arbitrary different number, even if it would result in a more accurate result.
 As such, they generally go